mchoblet/ensemblefilters/README.md

 # A collection of ensemble square root kalman filters implemented in Python

-This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the overview paper by Vetra-Carvalho et al. (2018) [1].The authors present a variety of data-assimilation methods using a unified mathematical notation.
-It's really a pleasant to read paper that makes the math more understandable than the separate papers for different methods.
+This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the comprehensive paper by Vetra-Carvalho et al. (2018) [1].
+The authors present a variety of data-assimilation methods using a unified mathematical notation.
+I consider it a pleasant to read paper that makes the math more understandable than the separate papers for different methods.
+You can find the derivation of the methods in my master thesis about Paleoclimate Data Assimilation: https://mchoblet.github.io/post/master/.

-I also added the possibility of localization, for that a function creating the distance decorrelation matrices is also included (cov_loc.py).
+I also added the possibility of localization with the function cov_loc.py which computes the the distance decorrelation matrices.

-For the implementation of the algorithms I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it (unfortunately there are some errors, but at least that makes you think about what one is actually implementing).
+For the implementation of the algorithms I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it (unfortunately there are some errors in the pseudocode, but they helped me in understanding the algoirthms better).
 The jupyter notebook shows that the output (posterior mean + covariance) from all functions is equal for my test data, but of course strictly speaking this is not a proof.

-I hope to have time to implement other methods mentioned in the paper one day.
+I hope to have time to implement other methods mentioned in the Vetra-Carvalho paper one day.

 ## Content of repository:
 * Folder kalmanfilters: Separate file for each Kalman Filter